Edward Martin (pioneer): Early life

 Not much is known about Edward Martin's life before he emigrated to the United States.
 He was born on November 18, 1818, in Preston, England.
 His parents were John Martin and Ann Slater.
 At age 18, he joined the Church of Jesus Christ of Latter-day Saints and was baptized by Orson Hyde in the Ribble River on October 14, 1837.
 He was one of the earliest converts to the Church of Jesus Christ of Latter-day Saints in Britain.
-He later married Alice Clayton in March of 1840 in Preston, England.
+He later married Alice Clayton in March 1840 in Preston, England.
 He was also a journeyman house and interior painter in Scotland.

-Life in America (1841-1851)
+Life in America (1841–1851)

 Shortly after his marriage to Alice Clayton, they emigrated from Liverpool to New Orleans aboard the Sheffield, arriving on March 30, 1841.
 After arriving in New Orleans, Edward and his wife continued their journey up to Nauvoo, where he was ordained a Seventy on October 9, 1844, in the Church of Jesus Christ of Latter-day Saints.
 He was later appointed to be the senior president of the twenty-fourth quorum of the Seventy on April 9, 1845.
 The following year, Edward and his family then left Nauvoo on February 15, 1846, arriving in Council Bluffs, Iowa on June 20, 1846.

 Edward then enlisted in the Mormon Battalion on July 16, 1846.
 During his time in the Mormon Battalion, he served as both a corporal and sergeant in Company C. He was discharged in Los Angeles on July 16, 1847, after marching 1500 miles to California in the war with Mexico.
 He then traveled to Salt Lake City with the Hancock, Hunt, Pace, and Lyle company, arriving on October 16, 1847.
 When he discovered that his family had not yet arrived in Salt Lake City, he walked back to Council Bluffs to help them, arriving there on December 10, 1847.
-He reported that he had walked 6120 miles since he left Nauvoo in February of 1846.
+He reported that he had walked 6120 miles since he left Nauvoo in February 1846.

 The following year, Edward and his family departed from the Mormon staging ground with the Heber C. Kimball Company.
 They arrived with the company in Salt Lake City on September 24, 1848.
 While in Salt Lake City, Edward was one of the original organizers of the Deseret Dramatic Association, a theatrical organization which played a prominent role in developing a culture among Saints in Salt Lake City, and was very involved in the theatrical community.